 Please note that all organisations based in Ireland which send personnel overseas (both volunteers and development workers) are required to complete the annual personnel report form which is laid out in Appendix B of this document.
 This report is required whether or not these personnel are directly funded under the current CSF grant.

-Partners are requested to respond in a timely manner to ad-hoc requests by Irish Aid for information updates regarding project progress, should these arise.
-However, it is expected that such requests will be made only in exceptional circumstances and that most information will be obtained from annual reports.
+Partners are kindly requested to respond in a timely manner to any ad-hoc requests by Irish Aid for updates regarding project progress.

 2.3 Annual Financial Reports